 Typical maintenance activities include the following:

-3. Drive shaft seal assembly.
-This assembly consists of two individual lip type seals submerged in oil, and located in the drive end cover, should be considered as expendable.
+3. Driveshaft seal assembly.
+This assembly consists of two individual lip-type seals submerged in oil and located in the drive end cover, which should be considered as expendable.
 It should be replaced as an assembly whenever oil leakage through the inboard member becomes excessive as indicated by a rise in oil level at the sight gauge.
 Leakage through the outboard member is not likely to be excessive unless that seal or its shaft-bearing surface is damaged.
-Shaft smoothness and freedom from scratches have a considerable effect on the performance of this type seal.
+Shaft smoothness and freedom from scratches have a considerable effect on the performance of this type of seal.
 Operating problems may also result from causes other than parts damage.
 Since clearances are only a few thousandths of an inch, interferences and rubs can be caused by shifts in the mounting or changes in pipe supports.

 The need to add a booster pump into the vacuum system is somewhat dependent on the style of vacuum furnace (batch or continuous) under discussion.
 However, the benefits of achieving lower vacuum levels and, when necessary, a faster pumpdown time from initial conditions make the addition of this rugged pump a logical choice.

 1. Herring, Daniel H., Vacuum Heat Treatment, BNP Media, 2012.

 3. Herring, Daniel H., “Tips for Improving Vacuum Performance & Operation, Part Two”, Vac-Aero International Newsletter, 2012.